[read_meter]

 There are quite a few plugins which can help improve Core Web Vitals on your WordPress website.

-Our favourite performance WordPress plugin is perfmatters, it is a simple plugin with brilliant documentation explaining each feature and is only $25 for an annual license.
-WP Rocket is another great plugin as well that you can use for this and an annual license is only $40.
+Our favourite performance WordPress plugin is Perfmatters.
+It is a simple plugin with brilliant documentation that explains each feature, and it is only $25 for an annual license.
+WP Rocket is another great plugin as well that you can use for this, and an annual license is only $40.

 How to improve your LCP

-To improve core web vitals for LCP, first find out what is causing an issue.
+To improve core web vitals for LCP, first identify the cause of the issue.
 If this is a block of text, can you break it up into headings and paragraphs?

 4. Load fonts locally